-respect others; respect school property and the property of others; complete assignments as assigned by the teachers; be prepared with appropriate books and materials; behave in a quiet and orderly manner when moving around the school buildings; respect community standards regarding displays of affection; respond courteously when talking with fellow students, faculty, staff members and visitors; obey the established rules of the school; respect the laws and customs of the Kingdom of Thailand, and be a positive representative of Lanna International School in the community.
+- □ respect others and the property of others; - □ be prepared with appropriate books and materials; - □ complete assignments as assigned by teachers; - □ behave in a quiet and orderly manner when moving around the school buildings; - □ respect community standards regarding displays of affection; - □ respond courteously when talking with fellow students, faculty, staff members and visitors; - □ follow the established rules of the school; - □ respect the laws and customs of the Kingdom of Thailand, and - □ be a positive representative of Lanna International School in the community.

-Students are expected to show respect for their own and others' right to learn at all times.
 Mobile phones and other similar electronic devices should be turned off or silenced during classes and at all other times when they might be disruptive.
 Earphones/buds are not permitted to be used on campus during the school day, without explicit permission from a teacher to do so (one exception - Y12/13 may use these in the library to assist them with focus when studying in what can be quite a distracting environment).
 These items will be confiscated for 1 day on the first occasion, and for extended periods on subsequent occasions.
 Note that ideally expensive electronic devices should not be brought into school.
 The school administration will not expend large amounts of time dealing with situations where these devices have been damaged, lost or stolen.